epics-extensions/EPNix/doc/ioc/guides/pinning.md

+---
-# Pin the version of a Nix dependency
+title: Pin the version of a Nix dependency
+---

 TODO